OpenSSL::PKCS7 seems to create broken objects (nested asn.1 error)

 note 2: This code used to work when ruby was linked to openssl v 0.9.8.

-Updated by rhenium (Kazuki Yamaguchi) about 3 years ago
+Updated by rhenium (Kazuki Yamaguchi) over 5 years ago

 - Status changed from Assigned to Third Party's Issue